OpenCDSS/cdss-app-statedmi-doc-dev/README.md

 This repository is maintained by the OpenCDSS team.

-## Contributors ##

-* Steve Malers, Open Water Foundation (@smalers)

 ## Release Notes ##

-The following release notes indicate the update history for documentation, with GitHub repository issue indicated, if applicable (links to issues via README.md are not cleanly supported by GitHub so use the repository issues page to find).
+The following release notes indicate the update major history for documentation.
+See the GitHub issues and repository history for detailed information.

+* 2019-01-09 - Update for publid release of OpenCDSS.
 * 2018-07-03 - Initial content patterned after TSTool developer documentation.